1 of 1

 Kosher

-Antibiotic-free at time of harvest and complies with the dietary guidelines set by traditional Jewish law.
+Antibiotic-free at time of harvest and compliant with the dietary guidelines set by traditional Jewish law.

 A flock of white, Oregon-raised chickens out in pasture.